mohamadzoh/nationify/README.md

 ## Crate Features

-The `nationify` crate provides the following features:
+The `nationify` crate provides the following features - by default all are enabled:

+- **serde** - Enables Serde serialization of definitions.
+- **phf** - Enables compile-time country lookup by ISO code.
 - **iso_code** - The ISO 3166-1 alpha-2 code of the country.
 - **alpha3** - The ISO 3166-1 alpha-3 code of the country.
 - **continent** - The continent the country is located in.